ricobuilds/fsboilerplatev2/README.md

 # Fullstack Boilerplate V2
-This boilerplate is an improvement of my previous boilerplate with tool I use for Web3 projects, where one can choose whether to use Context or Redux depending of a project's size.
+This boilerplate is an improvement of my previous boilerplate with tool I use for Web3 projects.

 ## Dependencies
 - TypeScript(React) > frontend